pramsey/pramsey.github.io/_posts/2014-07-04-tokenization-and-your-private-data-5.md

 The vendors who are phoning me and commenting here are worried that readers will see my critique and think "huh, tokenization is insecure".
 And that's not what I'm saying.
 What I'm saying is:

-> **Practical use of tokenization in a USA cloud CRM is not consistent with the British Columbia OIPC's incredibly narrow definition of an acceptable level of data security for personal information stored in foreign jurisdictions or under foreign control.**<br/><small>Paul Ramsey, Just Now</small>
+> **Practical use of tokenization in a USA cloud CRM is not consistent with the British Columbia OIPC's incredibly narrow definition of an acceptable level of data security for personal information stored in foreign jurisdictions or under foreign control.**<br/>
+> -- Paul Ramsey, Just Now

 If you're just looking for a reasonable level of surety that your data in a cloud service cannot be easily poked and prodded by a third party (or the cloud service itself), and you don't mind adding the extra level of complexity of interposing a tokenization service/server into your interactions with the cloud service, then by all means, a properly configured tokenization system would seem to fit the bill nicely.